deborahdjon/Cloud_Technologies_Assignment/README.md

 - **Heroku**: Deployment of the web application for public access

 ## How to Use

-To access the web application, simply visit [Application Link] and start exploring the exciting world of YouTube video popularity analysis!

----

-Feel free to customize this README to include additional details, such as installation instructions, usage guidelines, and any additional features of your web application.
-This README will provide a clear overview of your project to visitors on your GitHub repository.

-[)

 To run the website application, follow the next steps:

 1. Install neccesary dependencies: pip install -r requiremetns